KSFO: 2022–2024: Sports betting as "The Spread"

 On October 6, 2022, at approximately 10:16 a.m., KGO abruptly ended the news/talk format in the middle of midday host Mark Thompson's show.
 Thompson later said he had been informed just before going on-air that a format change would be implemented shortly, but was asked not to use the opportunity to say goodbye to listeners.
 Instead, mid-show, Thompson was signaled to give a final station identification.

 The station then began a stunt loop featuring songs and promotional announcements referring to betting, money, and winning.
 The promotions stated that a new format, billed as "the most unique radio station in the Bay Area", would launch on October 10, assuring listeners that they "can bet on it".
 On that day, KGO launched a sports talk format emphasizing sports betting, branded as "810 The Spread".
-The new format had no local programming, and the station's schedule was primarily sourced from the BetQL and Infinity Sports (formerly CBS Sports Radio) networks, serving as a complement to sister sports stations KNBR-FM and KTCT.
+The new format had no local programming, and the station's schedule was primarily sourced from the BetQL and CBS Sports Radio networks, serving as a complement to sister sports stations KNBR-FM and KTCT.
 Some hours on weekends were money-related paid brokered programming.

-2024–2025: Move of KSFO to 810 kHz
+2024–2026: Move of KSFO to 810 kHz

-On November 15, 2024, Cumulus announced that KSFO (560AM) would move to 810 kHz on November 18.
+On November 15, 2024, Cumulus announced that the intellectual property of KSFO (560 AM) (call letters, conservative talk format, and talent) would move to the stronger 810 kHz on November 18.
 Most KSFO programming was simulcast on both 810 AM and 560 AM beginning that date under the "810 KSFO" brand, except for Golden Bears sports events airing only on 810.

 The KGO call sign was retired on January 1, 2025, in favor of KSFO; on the same day, 560 AM, formerly KSFO, became KZAC, but retained the simulcast with the new KSFO.
 On March 3, 2025, KZAC went off the air.
+In August 2026, Cumulus surrendered KZAC's license for 560 AM to the Federal Communications Commission, permanently ending operation of the former KSFO facility.
+Cumulus had previously told the FCC that it was considering selling the station, but no sale was completed.